Multi-Differential Cross Section Measurements of Muon-Neutrino-Argon Quasielastic-like Reactions with the MicroBooNE Detector: Cross Section Extraction Systematics

 In the results presented below, the inner error bars on the reported cross sections correspond to the statistical uncertainties.
 The systematic uncertainties were decomposed into shape- and normalization-related sources following the procedure outlined in~\cite{MatrixDecomv}.
 The cross-term uncertainties were incorporated in the normalization part.
 The outer error bars on the reported cross sections correspond to statistical and shape uncertainties added in quadrature.
 The normalization uncertainties are presented with the gray band at the bottom of each plot.
 Overflow (underflow) values are included in the last (first) bin.
+The relevant $A_{C}$ matrices have been applied to the theoretical predictions to account for regularization effects.